phpman > man > perlreftut(1)

 If there's already an entry in %table for the current $country, then nothing is different.

-push $city into the array.
-But what does it do when $country holds a key, say "Greece",
+$city into the array.
+But what does it do when $country holds a key, say "Greece", that is

-onto an array that doesn't exist, so it helpfully makes a new, empty, anonymous array for
+an array that doesn't exist, so it helpfully makes a new, empty, anonymous array for you,

-the hash, so it created a new hash entry automatically.
-Perl saw that you wanted to use
+hash, so it created a new hash entry automatically.
+Perl saw that you wanted to use the hash

-the hash value as an array, so it created a new empty array and installed a reference to
+value as an array, so it created a new empty array and installed a reference to it in the

-it in the hash automatically.
-And as usual, Perl made the array one element longer to
+hash automatically.
+And as usual, Perl made the array one element longer to hold the new

 The Rest

-out 90% of the details.
-Now that you have an overview of the important parts, it should
+90% of the details.
+Now that you have an overview of the important parts, it should be

 Some of the highlights of perlref:

-o You can make references to anything, including scalars, functions, and other
+• You can make references to anything, including scalars, functions, and other references.

 atomic scalar variable like $aref.
 For example, @$aref is the same as "@{$aref}", and